Tonywuhk/realai.org/network-architecture.md

 ## Deep Feedforward Networks

 [Greff et al. (2016)](https://arxiv.org/abs/1612.07771) argued that the functional blocks of Highway Networks ([Srivastava et al., 2015](https://arxiv.org/abs/1507.06228)) and Residual Networks ([He et al., 2015](https://arxiv.org/abs/1512.03385)) engage in an unrolled iterative estimation of representations.
+[Veit et al. (2016)](https://arxiv.org/abs/1605.06431) interpret Residual Networks as a collection of many paths of differing length.
 [Gomez & Ren et al. (2017)](https://arxiv.org/abs/1707.04585) present the Reversible Residual Network (RevNet) where each layer’s activations can be reconstructed from the next layer’s, eliminating the need to store activations in memory during backpropagation.

 A deep feedforward network can be interrupted at an intermediate layer to make *anytime predictions*.
 [Hu et al. (2017)](https://arxiv.org/abs/1708.06832) add uniformly spaced auxiliary predictions and losses to the residual bottleneck units of Resnets, and achieve competitive results.